RAINS-UOA/ESWC_2021_Evaluation/exampleKnowledgeGraph/readme.md

 6. Fill in the other information of this information element and Click ‘Add Element’.
 7. This step will look like the below.:
 ![](../figures/IVE7.png)
-#### F. If a step has inputs from previous steps, it will look like this (the red rectangle highlights the inputs):
+#### F. If a step has inputs from previous steps, they will be listed in the Inputs Section:
 ![](../figures/IVF.png)
 #### G. Once you’ve finished, click submit.
 You will get a confirmation message:
  ![](../figures/IVG.png)